-If you run your own business, or are high up in a large organisation, then it’s likely that you face many pressures and challenges on a daily basis.
+If you run your own business, or working with a large organisation who offers agile software development services, then it’s likely that you face many pressures and challenges on a daily basis.
 One of the most difficult, and potentially volatile, of these challenges is around recruitment.
-Previous studies have found that recruitment is the most important HR function when it comes to return on investment (ROI) - with companies that excel in recruitment experiencing 3.5 times more revenue growth than businesses that put less effort into their hiring processes.
+Previous studies have found that recruitment is the most important HR function when it comes to return on investment (ROI) - with companies that excel in recruitment through timesheet software, experiencing 3.5 times more revenue growth than businesses that put less effort into their hiring processes.

 Jason Fried, founder of Basecamp, put it perfectly when talking to Entrepreneur.
 "Hiring people is like making friends.
 Pick good ones, and they'll enrich your life.
 Make bad choices, and they'll bring you down," he explained.

 One thing to remember, however, is that recruitment can’t be avoided.
 If you’re looking to expand and progress as a company then you need to be growing your staff - which means you to be hiring people.